ccalobeto/tutorial-svelte/README.md

 ## Lab 3: Introduction to JS
 ### Slides
-- JS is a language that runs in the browser (but can also run on the server, in native applications, etc.)
+JS is a language that runs in the browser (but can also run on the server, in native applications, etc.)

-- The console for debugging
+The console for debugging

 A useful command to interact with dev tools is `$$` which give you a list of elements matching a selector

 ```
 $$("*").length
 ```
 Video
 <video src="./static/images/3-js-console.mp4" autoplay muted loop></video>

-- Read about JS data types and object properties
+<u>Read about JS data types and object properties.</u>

-- In addition to object properties, their values can be functions
+In addition to object properties, their values can be functions
 ![](./static/images/3-js-method-calls.gif)

-- Reference elements
+How to reference elements
 ![](./static/images/3-js-elements.png)
 ![](./static/images/3-js-elements-2.png)

-- Events
+Work with events
 ![](./static/images/3-js-events.gif)

 ### Lab